PSingletary/Gratitude-Twitch-Discord-bot/README.md

 Important contextual requirements
  - Can be run in Docker : provide docker-compose.yml

-### Stretch Features 1 : Web dashboard (improve UX for people who don't push code)

- - Authenticate in With Twitch
- - Associate to Discord Server
- - any items in core feature can be turned on/off
- - Set the time frame for Events (Last 8 hours)

-### Stretch Features 2 : End Credits - like a SteamElements overlay, access with a URL in OBS
+## Feature 2 Stream supported by viewers like you - overlay, access with a URL in OBS
  - Thanks to Mods active during stream
  - Thanks to People who gifted subs or cheered bits (don't include Mods)
  - Thanks to Active Subscribers (don't repeat above two)
  - Thanks to Active Chatters (don't repeat above 3)

+## UX : Web dashboard
+ - Authenticate with Twitch
+ - Associate to Discord Server / Channel
+ - Any items in features can be turned on/off
+ - Set the time frame for Events (Last 8 hours)